Alan4247748/friendly-potato/README.md

 # Tools & Process

-[Docusaurus 2], for the boiler plate.
+[Docusaurus 2], for the boiler-plate.
 From my local push to git repo which triggers a build in Netlify.
 Basic CI/CD.